Foreign Investors Shrug Off Miami's Rising Sea Levels

 These days, Sunny Isles, the stretch of North Miami Beach big with Russian investors, is often called Little Moscow.
 The neighborhood now features the Porsche Design Tower, a swank high-rise that literally resembles a Porsche piston shooting up from the shoreline.
 Residents can drive their cars up wide elevators and right into their apartments, each of which has its own garage.
 Grammy-winning superstar Alicia Keys was hired for the launch party, and the property even staffs a special concierge who does car washes and tire rotations.

-New high-rises like the Porsche boast of elevated garages and storm shutters that the building's superintendent will take care of with just a single call from an absentee owner in Caracas, Rio or Tel Aviv ahead of a hurricane.
+New high-rises like the Porsche boast elevated garages and storm shutters that the building's superintendent will take care of with just a single call from an absentee owner in Caracas, Rio or Tel Aviv ahead of a hurricane.
 Leave all the sea-level rise anxiety to those on the ground.

 Broker Peter Zalewski is one of Miami's most consulted condo specialists, especially by foreign buyers.
 "Many of the people I deal with — I'm not dealing with a family of four and a dog, I'm dealing with the investor — they're going to be in and out," he says.
-"Their horizon is typically 3, 5, 7 years they're in and out.
+"Their horizon is typically three, five, seven years they're in and out.
 It's kind of an issue if you're worried about 10 or 20 years from now.
 It's not an issue if you're looking to capitalize on current market trends.
 It's a trader mentality."

 South Florida dodged a bullet last summer when Category 5 Hurricane Irma weakened substantially on landfall after some 6.5 million Floridians were ordered to evacuate.
 In the nervous run-up, locals were wringing hands about whether banks would write 30-year mortgages and about the solvency of government-backed flood insurance — already too costly for most South Floridians to afford.
 What would happen to property taxes?